chaitanyakolicharamu/skills-resolve-merge-conflicts/README.md

   Define terms and link to docs.github.com.
 -->

-## Step 2: Resolve a merge conflictcvd
+## Step 2: Resolve a merge conflictc

 _Good start!
 Now let's look deeper at a merge conflict! :mag: